Couscous bil-bosla Lybian Dish

 1. Heat olive oil in a large pot over medium heat.

-2. Add the meat pieces and sear until browned on all sides.
-Remove the meat from the pot and set it aside.
+2. Add the meat and sear until browned.
+Remove from the pot and set aside.

-3. In the same pot, add the sliced onions and cook them over medium heat.
-Stir frequently until the onions soften and turn golden brown (caramelized), which will take about 15-20 minutes.
+3. In the same pot, add the onions and cook over medium heat.
+Stir frequently until soften and turn golden brown, about 15 minutes.

-5. Return the meat to the pot, and add the turmeric, paprika, cumin, cinnamon, salt, and pepper.
+5. Return the meat to the pot, and add all the spices, salt, and pepper.
 Stir to coat the meat and onions with the spices.

-6. Stir in the tomato paste and chopped tomatoes (if using), and cook for a few minutes.
+6. Stir in the tomato paste and chopped tomatoes, and cook for a few minutes.

-8. Add the optional vegetables to the stew in the last 20-30 minutes of cooking, so they become soft but retain their shape.
+8. Add the optional vegetables to the stew in the last 20 minutes, so they become soft.

 1. While the stew is simmering, place the couscous in a large bowl.
 Drizzle with olive oil or butter and salt.